altanner/graphical-data-apps/site-build/content/posts/00requirements.md

   - 3rd party, so, not a core part of python itself and will need to be installed.
 - **Package** : a library that is available for delivery to a package manager, such as `pip` or `conda`.
 [PyPI](https://pypi.org/) is the main package storehouse for python.
 - **Module** : anything that is imported to a main running script.
 Libraries and packages are made of modules.
+- **Environment** : this has two related meanings.
+A "Python Environment" is a specific installation of Python, available on your computer.
+Typically, users have a default install, called `base`, but we can have more.
+Think of each environment as a new, blank version of Python, where we will install additional functionality specific for the project we are working on.
+(We recommend creating a new environment for every project, as this lessens chances of conflicts, and prevents your “base” install of Python becoming overly-burdened with libraries that you don’t need.)
+The other meaning for "environment" is *the interface that you are using to develop code* - for example VS Code, PyCharm, Jupyter Lab, even the command line itself are interfaces, also known as environments.
+Confusing, I know!
 {{< /admonition >}}

 ### Expected experience